-- 3.2.1 Construction equipment and materials shall be stored at least 25 feet away from drainage channels, unless other suitable measures, acceptable to the Department of Public Works, are implemented.
-Equipment and storage will be excluded from entering into shoreland and wetland setback areas. - 3.2.2 If there will be any refueling or servicing of construction vehicles or equipment on site, provisions shall be made for this activity, including, as appropriate, fuel storage, secondary containment, spill cleanup, and management procedures.
+- 3.2.1 Construction equipment and materials shall be stored at least 25 feet away from drainage channels, unless other suitable measures, acceptable to the Department of Public Works, are implemented. - 3.3.2 If there will be any refueling or servicing of construction vehicles or equipment on site, provisions shall be made for this activity, including, as appropriate, fuel storage, secondary containment, spill clean up, and management procedures.
 If not otherwise addressed as part of the Site Plan Review, when applicable, a plan addressing these procedures shall be provided to the Public Works Department when site work or building construction is commenced.